marijnh/Eloquent-JavaScript/17_canvas.md

 {{index [path, canvas], "shapes (exercise)"}}

 The ((trapezoid)) (1) is easiest to draw using a path.
-Pick suitable center coordinates and add each of the four corners around that.
+Pick suitable center coordinates and add each of the four corners around the center.

 {{index "flipHorizontally function", rotation}}